Instructions to Authors

 Construction of position-specific nucleotide frequency profiles over the sample.

 The construction of nucleotide frequency profiles is performed as follows.
 A set of phased sequences with a fixed length represents a nucleotide matrix.
 This matrix is decomposed into a series of successive overlapping windows (columns) of a given size.
 The number of nucleotides of a definite type Nia (i, the number of a window and a, designation of nucleotides in IUPAC 15 single letter-based code according to Cornish-Bowden (1985) is calculated within each window.
-The relative nucleotide frequency Nia/N (is the total number of nucleotides in a window (column) of the nucleotide matrix) is plotted at the position corresponding to the window’s centre.
+The relative nucleotide frequency Nia/N (N is the total number of nucleotides in a window (column) of the nucleotide matrix) is plotted at the position corresponding to the window’s centre.

 Implementation and results